 “By a process known as desensitisation, one can build up their tolerance of an allergen by initially starting to take very small doses of the allergen then subsequently building up the dose over time to produce antibodies that help one build immunity to that allergen,” explains Zoe.

 How do we add it to our diet?

-With all of its reported benefits providing some interesting food for thought, is there any way to make it appeal more to the taste buds?
+Given all of its reported benefits, is there any way to make it appeal more to the taste buds?
 “It’s best added to smoothies or as a topping on smoothie bowls, yoghurts or even stewed apples.
 I also sometimes have it as a topping on nut butter and toast,” recommends Zoe.

 “A usual portion tends to be 1-2 teaspoons per day, but some have up to 1-2 tablespoons.
 I suggest starting with small amounts, even just a couple of granules and gradually building it up to make sure you can tolerate it.
 This is provided you are not allergic to it of course!”

 Which bee pollen should you try?